 In addition, prices vary significantly, depending on the type, pressure rating and application.
 A standard configuration wellhead and christmas tree would be in the area of US$100k , whereas a hi-end subsea wellhead with working pressure rating of 20K, would be priced in the area of US$ 3M.
 Sour services equipment and non-standard size increase the prices significantly.

 Material selection is a distinct price driver.
 A sour service ( e.g. sour gas) application will result in up to 5x difference in prices for wellheads and christmas trees.
 Order size plays a major role in prices and leads times.
 With bigger orders, better prices and shorter lead times are likely to be obtained, as a result of priorities assigned by suppliers.

-Mid 2018, prices for equipment are expected to rise gradually, as a result of increased demand and escalation of manufacturing costs ( raw materials and energy).
-Forging, being a large cost contributor, went up by around 20%, as a result of significantly increased activities from other indsutries, such as milliatary.
+Q3 and Q4 2018, prices for equipment are expected to rise gradually, as a result of increased demand and escalation of manufacturing costs ( raw materials and energy).
+Forging, being a large cost contributor, went up by around 20% in 2018, as a result of significantly increased activities from other industries, such as the military.